 Additionally, if a student is placed on attendance probation for a total of three times throughout their program of study, the student may also be terminated.
-In each case, when the student is in a situation where they may be terminated, the student must contact the Director and/or Director of Education of the campus in writing to appeal the decision to be terminated.
-After consulting with the student and the instructor, the Director and/or Director of Education will decide (also in writing) to accept or deny the written appeal.
+In each case, when the student is in a situation where they may be terminated, the student must contact the Director and/or Program

+Coordinator of the campus in writing to appeal the decision to be terminated.
+After consulting with the student and the instructor, the Director and/or Program Coordinator Education will decide (also in writing) to accept or deny the written appeal.